-American classical education is designed to align with students' natural stages of development utilizing a cohesive K-12 curriculum with meticulous horizontal and vertical alignment.
+American classical education is designed to align with students' natural stages of development utilizing a cohesive K-12 curriculum with intentional horizontal and vertical alignment.
 This has led to tremendous results in diverse community contexts throughout the country.
-There are currently 23 such schools open that serve students in a range of communities from the culturally and economically diverse city of Jacksonville, Florida to the predominantly Native American Gallup, New Mexico and everywhere in between.
-The parental demand for these schools is so high that eight more are scheduled to open in August of 2023.
 This demand is fueled by a combination of high academic performance, a school culture of virtue and respect for all, and a unique educational offering that has no comparable competition in most markets.